mmuratarat/mmuratarat.github.io/_pages/faq.md

 Since the value of the RBF kernel decreases with distance and ranges between zero (in the limit) and one (when $x = x^{\prime}$), it has a ready interpretation as a similarity measure.

-With [this online demo](https://cs.stanford.edu/people/karpathy/svmjs/demo/), we can show how sigma affects the decision boundary qualitatively.
+With [this online demo](https://cs.stanford.edu/people/karpathy/svmjs/demo/), we can show how $\sigma$ affects the decision boundary qualitatively.

 ![$\sigma = 5$](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/sigma5_RBF.png?raw=true)